pgalko/query_fit_data_using_nl/README.md

 # Query Data from Fit or CSV Using Natural Language.
-Enhance Analysis with Relevant Research Papers for Contextual Formulas and Reasoning.
+Enhance Analysis with an Ability to Query Relevant Research Papers and the Google Search API for Contextual Formulas and Reasoning.
 This repository contains a code for FastAPI app that utilize OpenAI's GPT-powered API to query and generate answers for a given prompt in natural language.
 The script exposes Natural Language Query Endpoint: **/nat_lang_query** that allows users to generate answers using OpenAI's API.

 **Project Workflow:** This application is designed to process Garmin FIT files and analyze them alongside relevant research papers.
 The workflow consists of the following steps: